Home » Las Vegas Hotels & In-Casino Betting 2025 » Paris Sportsbook Review

 The top-level Caesars cardholders also earn one of the best perks of them all.
 They don’t have to pay the unpopular resort fees which are tacked on at checkout for most tourists at all Las Vegas hotels.
 The resort fee at the Paris is $42, including taxes, per night.

-The Paris offers a great selection of table games.
-They include Mississippi Stud, Let It Ride, Three Card Poker, Crazy 4 Poker, Ultimate Texas Hold’em, Texas Hold’em Bonus, Casino War, Asia Poker, Fortune Pai Gow, Poker Progressive, Pai Gow Tiles, High Card Flush, and the Big Wheel.
+The casino also spreads a strong mix of specialty games including Mississippi Stud, Let It Ride, Three Card Poker, Crazy 4 Poker, Ultimate Texas Hold’em, Texas Hold’em Bonus, Casino War, Asia Poker, Fortune Pai Gow, Pai Gow Tiles, High Card Flush, and Big Wheel options for casual players.